saybur/scuznet/README.md

 # Status

 The firmware is at an early alpha stage.
-There are many things that are known to not work correctly, including:

-* Some SD cards have exhibited compatibility issues that have yet to be fully identified and corrected.
-* MAC address changing at runtime from the driver is not implemented yet.

-There are likely a large number of other bugs that have yet to be identified and/or fixed.
+There are many things that are known to not work correctly, and there are likely a large number of other bugs that have yet to be identified and/or fixed.

+If you encounter problems, please open a new issue.

 # Compatibility